- Fellowship - Washington University/Barnes Jewish Hospital (1994-1995), Pediatric Cardiac Surgery

 He is a leader in numerous professional organizations, including the American Association for Thoracic Surgery, the Society of Thoracic Surgeons, the American College of Cardiology, the International Society for Heart and Lung Transplantation, the American Academy of Pediatrics, and the Congenital Heart Surgeons’ Society.
 In addition, he serves on the editorial board of several scientific journals including The Journal of Thoracic and Cardiovascular Surgery, The Annals of Thoracic Surgery, and the American Society of Artificial Internal Organs Journal.

-Dr. Jaquiss was included in D Magazine's Best Doctors list for 2018.
+Dr. Jaquiss was included in D Magazine's Best Doctors list for 2018 and 2022 and its Best Pediatric Specialists list in 2020 and 2021.

 Meet Dr. Jaquiss